nullfoxh/PlateBuffer/README.md

 # PlateBuffer

-### Please note that this is a BETA release and as such it might at times print a message to your chat if it's lacking data for a spell.
+### Please note that this is a BETA release and it might at times print a message to your chat if it's lacking data for a spell.
 Please report these to me here or on Discord: null#0010 so that I can add the spells to the database!

 ![Screenshot](PlateBuffer.png)

 ## What does it do

 PlateBuffer adds aura icons to enemy unit nameplates.
-You can configure what buffs and debuffs you want to track; if you want to see only yours or ones applied by others also.
-Currently it will only track auras that have a duration.
-The addon does not change your nameplates, only adds buffs to them, so you can use it with the default nameplates, Aloft, ElvUI or others.
+You can choose which buffs and debuffs you want to see.
+It will track auras that have a duration.
+The addon does not change your nameplates, only adds buffs to them so it works with the default nameplates, Aloft, ElvUI and others.

 ## How to configure

 Type /pb or /platebuffer in game to bring up the config menu.
-To track new spells click inside the editbox and press enter to make a new line, type in the spells name followed by '/mine' or '/all' depending whose auras you want to track.
+To track new spells click inside the editbox and press enter to make a new line, type in the name of the spell followed by '/mine' or '/all' depending whose auras you want to track.
 E.g: 'Curse of Agony/mine'.
 For dots and other spells that can have multiple instances I recommend only tracking your own.

 ## How to install

 Since this is a beta release, you will have to clone/download this repo, rename the folder to PlateBuffer and place it in your AddOns folder.

-## How does it work - Technical details
+## How does it work

-To display buffs on a nameplate we need to identify the nameplate first.
-This is possible by targeting a unit, mouseovering a nameplate, by unit name (only for players) or raid target markers.
-If a unit walks off screen or you turn the camera so that the nameplate disappears, it needs to be identified again.
+To display auras on a nameplate we need to identify the nameplate first.
+This is done by targeting a unit, mouseovering a nameplate, by unit name (only for players) or raid target markers.
+If a unit walks offscreen or you turn the camera so that the nameplate is hidden, it needs to be identified again before auras can be shown!

-Naturally we need to track unit buffs as well, this is done by parsing the combatlog events and Unitbuff calls on the UNIT_AURA event.
-The TBC client does not have aura durations for anything but the players spells so we need to have a database of those and also track diminishing returns so those can be applied to the durations also.
+Spell durations and DRs are tracked by listening to the UNIT_AURA event as well as combat log events.
+A database of spell durations and debufftypes is utilized for this.

 ## Technical limitations

-There are many limitations with the TBC client compared to later versions, which makes an addon such as this more difficult to achieve.
-The TBC client's Combatlog events are incomplete with some not firing and others lacking source guids.
-UnitBuff is lacking caster data and durations also.
-Due to these limitations, we can only track one instance of each spell and we need to rely on a database for durations outside of our own auras.
-We also can't account for talented durations.
+The TBC client's API is quite limited compared to later versions with both the Combatlog and UnitBuff missing a lot of data.
+This means we can only track one instance of each spell and we need to rely on a database for durations outside of our own auras.
+We also can not account for talented durations.

 ## Known issues